tmecklem/realtime-web/slides/index.md

 All of this to say, that when you are displaying realtime data to your users, it's crucial to consider how that data is intended to be used.
 Because if you show them the data in realtime in a way that doesn't consider their intentions, you're actually going to cause them frustration instead of helping them.

-Next slide: (Tim) But wait there's more!
+Next slide: (Katie) But wait there's more!

  -->